RazanGhzouli/Behavior-Trees-in-Action/scripts/README.md

 ## Running docker ##
 1. After installing docker, open docker for desktop.
-2. open your command line and test that docker is working by checking docker versio:
+2. open your command line and test that docker is working by checking docker version:
 ```
 	docker --version
 ```